stacs-cp/AutoIG/README.rst

 For more information about AutoIG and a case study demonstrating it usefulness in benchmarking solvers in a competition context, please see our paper here__.

-For details on how to use AutoIG, please see the documentation_, which also include `two quick-start examples`_.
+For details on how to use AutoIG, please see the documentation_, which also includes `two quick-start examples`_.

 .. __: https://arxiv.org/abs/2205.14753
 .. _documentation: https://autoig.readthedocs.io/en/latest/